Gizmo Phases Of The Moon Answer Key

 Understanding the Gizmo Phases of the Moon Activity

 When students first access the Gizmo, they'll see a simplified solar system view with the Earth at the center and the moon orbiting around it.
-The interface includes controls for adjusting the moon's position, viewing angle, and speed of orbit.
+And the interface includes controls for adjusting the moon's position, viewing angle, and speed of orbit.
 Students can also toggle between different viewing options, such as seeing the moon from space or from Earth's perspective.

 The Science Behind Moon Phases